 Planting & Spacing

-In early spring, plant seeds directly outside.
+In early spring and/or late summer (depending on your planting zone), plant seeds directly outside.
 Make a hole about ½ inch deep, cover gently with soil, and keep damp until the seedling emerges.

 Not sure when you should plant your chard?
 You need a Vegetable Planting Calendar that tells you exactly what to plant each month.